cncf/tag-security/community/assessments/projects/guardon/guardon-self-assessment.md

 Guardon shifts Kubernetes security **far left**, helping developers identify misconfigurations **before** they reach CI pipelines or clusters.
-All validation happens locally inside the browser using **JavaScript + WebAssembly**.
+All validation happens locally inside the browser using **JavaScript**.
 No backend, no cloud service, and **no user data ever leaves the machine**.

 ---